Today we’re going to write about Change-of-Direction Speed in Kata…

 When you change direction during Kata performance you need to overcome the inertia that’s is placed over the body.

-When you are in a static position and need to rapidly accelerate or when you change to new directions in short distances inertia really tries to beat you!!!
+When you are in a static position and need to rapidly accelerate or when you change towards new directions in short distances inertia really tries to beat you!!!

 The more Relative Maximal Strength you have easier you overcome inertia….